53 Different Types of Beetles in Michigan

 The Maize Weevils feed on maize kernels by chewing holes in them.
 They will also eat other cereals and seeds such as millet, sorghum, rice, barley, oats, and beans.

-Once these pests have eaten their fill, they will eventually emerge from the kernel to pupate elsewhere.
+Once these pests have eaten their fill, they eventually emerge from the kernel to pupate elsewhere.
 The larva (or grub) has a brown head with a black thorax and six small stubby legs that are yellowish-brown on top.
 Its body is white with brown markings on its back.

 51. Rose Chafer